Lixulia/XCasesDump/README.md

 Hello!

+Starting off, these cases are for the following compentents : 804040 Battery, BMI160, Wemos D1 Mini With wifi sheild, tpu4056 type C, aliexpress powerswitch (DPDT 2P2T).

 The case files are as listed,

 Uni - Universal Case for use of 6050, 6500, 9250, or BMI160.
 NOT RECOMMENDED UNLESS YOU PLAN ON SWAPPING IMUS INTERCHANGABLY.